Get Matched With Health Science Colleges

 Find Colleges Offering Health Science Majors Online

 Medical school is highly competitive in general, and it is even more competitive at the best medical schools in the country.
 Some schools only accept 4% of applicants.
-This level of competition can make it extraordinarily difficult to stand out as a potentially exceptional doctor compared to other students, and entry into your preferred medical schools may become less likely.
-Newly accredited medical schools are beginning to open each year to keep up with demand; however, they have not yet established their reputation which can discourage some students from applying.
+This level of competition can make it extraordinarily difficult to stand out as a potentially exceptional doctor compared to other students, and entry into your preferred medical schools may be incredibly difficult or even unlikely.
+Newly accredited medical schools are beginning to open each year to keep up with demand; however, these have often not yet established their reputation, which can discourage students from applying.

 Many starting salaries are actually in decline.
-Some medical specialties with salaries that are increasing are pulmonology, invasive cardiology, urgent care, hospitalist, emergency medicine, and dermatology.
-If you are looking for employment opportunities with greater demand for doctors, apply for jobs in rural communities and in low-income neighborhoods.
-These areas are severely lacking for medical professionals.
-The projected job growth by 2024, as reported by the Bureau of Labor Statistics, for surgeons and physicians is expected to increase by 14%.
-This is significantly higher than the national average for all jobs.
-And, with the rapidly increasing number of elderly patients, it is expected that radiologists and cardiologist will have even greater job opportunities over the next 10 years over other specialties.
+Some medical specialties with salaries that are increasing are pulmonology, invasive cardiology, urgent care, emergency medicine, and dermatology.
+If you are looking for employment opportunities with greater demand, you might want to apply for jobs in rural communities and in low-income neighborhoods.
+These areas are severely lacking in medical professionals.
+The projected job growth between 2023 and 2033, as reported by the Bureau of Labor Statistics, for surgeons and physicians is expected to be 4%, which is as fast as average.
+And, with the rapidly increasing number of elderly patients, it is expected that some specialists will have even greater job opportunities over the next 10 years.

 Advancing From Here

 You might choose to work for a pharmaceutical company as a consultant or an executive.
 And you might become a professor at a medical school to shape the minds and futures of the next generation of doctors.
-While professors may make less money, many doctors prefer the elimination of stress in their lives after making the transition into education.
+While professors may make less money, some doctors might enjoy the elimination of stress in their lives after making the transition into education.
 Being a doctor with a medical degree is just the start to your long and successful career.

 Find Doctor Jobs Near You